vinsondoyle/PosteriorPredictionPipeline/README.md

 2. Run empirical analyses with mrBayes3.2.*

-'''a''') Make sure that empDataList (created by setupMB.sh), wq_mb.pbs, wq_mb.sh, and wq.py are all in the main directory.
+a) Make sure that empDataList (created by setupMB.sh), wq_mb.pbs, wq_mb.sh, and wq.py are all in the main directory.

-'''b''') empDataList is a text file with the absolute file paths to each data file to be executed by MrBayes (*bayesblock).
+b) empDataList is a text file with the absolute file paths to each data file to be executed by MrBayes (*bayesblock).
 MAKE SURE THAT setupMB.sh HAS CREATED ALL THE DIRECTORIES!!
 The number of lines in empDataList <code> wc -l empDataList </code> should be the same as <code> ls -d */ | wc -l </code>  If you run the analysis in step C below and it does not complete in the alloted wall time, you will have to generate a new data list that includes only those not run previously.
 Better to get some idea for how long each run will take and allot enough walltime to start.

-'''c''') <code> qsub wq_mb.pbs </code>
+c) <code> qsub wq_mb.pbs </code>
 If you are running 4 runs with 4 chains each, it will only be necessary to modify the wq_mb.pbs file.
 In addition to changing the standard PBS flags appropriately, change the WORKDIR variable to the absolute path to the main directory.
 Make sure that the FILES variable is set to read empDataList.

 			If you are running fewer runs or chains, it will be more efficient to change some variables in both wq_mb.sh and wq_mb.pbs: